-The Chapter Wizard
+The Chapter Wizard (legacy Author tab)

 When a multipage disc menu has been dragged from the Library into the Menu List, a Chapter Wizard button is displayed at the top right corner of the menu icon.
 Clicking on this button will open the Chapter Wizard window.